keep-network/tbtc-website/src/pages/developers/tbtc-security-model.md

 1. [Updating the signer fee rate](https://github.com/keep-network/tbtc/blob/19aa270197d84d64ef3a64bdcb09544abf6787b3/solidity/contracts/system/TBTCSystem.sol#L160).
 The privileged key can modify the fees signers charge for deposits going forward.
 The modification only impacts new deposits opened after a time delay.
 The maximum fee that can be set is 10% and the minimum 5bps (0.05%), preventing this ability from enabling an inadvertent kill-switch.
 2. [Supporting additional lot sizes](https://github.com/keep-network/tbtc/blob/19aa270197d84d64ef3a64bdcb09544abf6787b3/solidity/contracts/system/TBTCSystem.sol#L160).
 The privileged key can modify and add to the available lot sizes for new deposits.
 This modification only impacts new deposits opened after a time delay.
 The available lot sizes must always include at least a 1 BTC lot size, and lot sizes can’t be greater than 10 BTC or less than 0.0005 BTC (50,000 sats), preventing an inadvertent kill-switch.
 3. [Modifying collateralization thresholds](https://github.com/keep-network/tbtc/blob/19aa270197d84d64ef3a64bdcb09544abf6787b3/solidity/contracts/system/TBTCSystem.sol#L195).
-The privileged key can adjust the three collateralization thresholds enforced by the system.This modification only impacts new deposits opened after a time delay, preventing this call from forcing existing deposit liquidation.
+The privileged key can adjust the three collateralization thresholds enforced by the system.
+This modification only impacts new deposits opened after a time delay, preventing this call from forcing existing deposit liquidation.
 The lowest threshold is 100%, and the highest is 300%, preventing this call from acting as an inadvertent kill-switch.
 4. [Pausing new deposits](https://github.com/keep-network/tbtc/blob/19aa270197d84d64ef3a64bdcb09544abf6787b3/solidity/contracts/system/TBTCSystem.sol#L129).
 The privileged key can pause new deposits for 10 days, once, without a time delay.
 After this ability is involved, it cannot be used again.
 This approach was preferred to a kill-switch or other control mechanism, giving developers a chance to notify users in case of a 0-day exploit, allowing users to withdraw their deposits from the peg in the case of a catastrophic failure.
 As with all other privileged key capabilities, this  does not affect open deposits, which can continue to be redeemed or used as normal.

 While tBTC’s governance has been designed to be restrictive and resilient in the face of malicious developers or a stolen key, as with any project making claims to censorship-resistance, the ongoing role of the development team and all code deserve heavy scrutiny by users and outside parties.